scala/docs.scala-lang/_overviews/scala3-book/higher-order-functions.md

 ### From consumer to creator

-In the examples so far in this Overview, you’ve seen how to be a *consumer* of methods that take other functions as input parameters, such as using higher-order functions like `map` and `filter`.
+So far, in the examples of this book you’ve seen how to be a *consumer* of methods that take other functions as input parameters, such as using higher-order functions like `map` and `filter`.
 In this chapter you’ll see how to be a *creator* of higher-order functions, including:

 - How to write methods that take functions as input parameters
 - How to return a function from a method